forta-network/docs/docs/deploying-ml-models.md

 ### Tip 2: Setting a Classification Threshold

-With the normalized value, you can set a `ANOMALY_THRESHOLD` to tweak how often a prediction is classified as an anomaly and reduce the bot’s alerting rate.
+With the normalized value, you can set an `ANOMALY_THRESHOLD` to tweak how often a prediction is classified as an anomaly and reduce the bot’s alerting rate.
 If precision is more important than recall, the threshold can be set to a higher value (e.g. prediction greater than 0.7 is considered anomalous).
 If recall is more important, the threshold can be set lower to allow more predictions with low confidence scores to be classified as anomalies.

 Here’s how the ATT model’s scores are updated and predictions defined based on a threshold.